DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 over the years.

-Lazarsfeld and Merton with their publications in 1948, Horkheimer and Adorno[^18_TVshows-ozustun-Final_6] with “ Dialectic of Enlightenment” in 1947, Marshall McLuhan from Canada with “Understanding Media” in 1964, F.R.
-Leavis often remembered from Leavivism from 1960’s United Kingdom, Stuart Hall after Raymond Williams with his published work “Communications” and French philosopher Jean Baudrillard on the other hand are the first names come to mind.
+Lazarsfeld and Merton with their publications in 1948, Horkheimer and Adorno[^18_TVshows-ozustun-Final_6] with " Dialectic of Enlightenment" in 1947, Marshall McLuhan from Canada with "Understanding Media" in 1964, F.R.
+Leavis often remembered from Leavivism from 1960's United Kingdom, Stuart Hall after Raymond Williams with his published work "Communications" and French philosopher Jean Baudrillard on the other hand are the first names come to mind.

-These studies, containing quite different approaches to the media’s power and effect on an era’s social structure, tried to solve the relation between media and society like today.
+These studies, containing quite different approaches to the media's power and effect on an era's social structure, tried to solve the relation between media and society like today.

-Neil Postman summarized the influence of television on its audience in his book[^18_TVshows-ozustun-Final_7]^2^ (Amusing Ourselves to Death, Public Discourse in the Age of Show Business) in these words; “Because there are better ways to learn the truth, they would have a healthier influence on cultures that adopt them.
-My actual aim is to convince you that the decline of an epistemology based on printed words with connection to the rise of an epistemology based on television causes serious results for public life, stupefying us more every passing minute.”
+Neil Postman summarized the influence of television on its audience in his book[^18_TVshows-ozustun-Final_7] (Amusing Ourselves to Death, Public Discourse in the Age of Show Business) in these words; "Because there are better ways to learn the truth, they would have a healthier influence on cultures that adopt them.
+My actual aim is to convince you that the decline of an epistemology based on printed words with connection to the rise of an epistemology based on television causes serious results for public life, stupefying us more every passing minute."

 Communication between individuals and industrial society changes the status of social-political structure profoundly, and because of this it